A Brief History of Kelsey Hall

 In 2009 the land was vested in the name of Official Custodian of Charities.

 More information about the history of Kelsey Hall and Ifold itself can be found in the archives of the Ifold Local History Society which are stored at Kelsey Hall.
-The society may be contacted at firstname.lastname@example.org.
+Click HERE for more information.